The Ultimate Active Directory CheatSheet

 (Saves in All major formats: .nmap, .xml, .gnmap)

-DNS Resolution: -R
+DNS Resolution:

-(Force reverse DNS), -n
+(Force reverse DNS),-n

-(Disable reverse DNS - faster), --system-dns
+(Disable reverse DNS - faster),--system-dns

 Scanning for AD-Specific Ports: